Just like a hammer-on, a pull-off is a way of sounding a note without having to pick at it, which can speed up your riff.

 - You’ll need to be able to do pull-offs with all of your fretting fingers.

-A good way to practice it is by playing the pentatonic scale going backwards, and instead of plucking the lower notes on a given string, pull-off to it.
+A good way to practice it is by playing the pentatonic scale going backward, and instead of plucking the lower notes on a given string, pull-off to it.

 You can create great riffs using consecutive pull-offs.
 If you feel up to it, try fretting any string with at least 3 fretting fingers, and doing pull-offs with each, to sound a lower note.